bookofproofs/bookofproofs.github.io/_sources/history/19th-century/lukasiewicz.md

 * During this period between the wars Łukasiewicz was twice rector of Warsaw University.
 * During this time Łukasiewicz and Lesniewski founded the Warsaw School of Logic.
 * viewing mathematical logic as an instrument of enquiry into the foundations of mathematics and the methodology of empirical science, Łukasiewicz succeeded in making it a required subject for mathematics and science students in Polish universities.
-* Łukasiewicz had married Regina Barwinska and they suffered great hardships during World War II.
 * The suffering of Łukasiewicz is graphically illustrated in this autobiography.
-* Łukasiewicz and his wife fled from Poland and in 1946 they were in exile in Belgium when he was offered a chair by the University of Dublin in Ireland.
 * Łukasiewicz introduced the 'Polish notation' which allowed expressions to be written unambiguously without the use of brackets and his studies were to form the basis for Tarski's work.
 * In November 2022, Łukasiewicz's remains were transferred from Dublin to Warsaw and buried in Warsaw's Old Powązki Cemetery.